 There are big races and small races, road races and trail races, travel destination races and home races.
 The Bergmarathon (or Mountain Marathon) is one of the “Home” races for me.
 It takes place on Lake Traunsee in Upper Austria where I am from and it is basically a legendary event in our region.
 It goes around the lake, thus not on the road but up and down all the major mountains around the lake.
-The total distance is around 70km with 4500m of elevation gain.
+The total distance is around 70 km with 4500 m of elevation gain.
 I first heard about it in 2004 when the father of my boyfriend at the time ran it.
 I thought he was completely crazy!

 The Mozart100 race takes place in the beautiful town of Salzburg, Austria.
-They offer various distances, this year a 12.5km City Trail, the 30km Scenic Light Trail (that I did), the 42km Marathon trail, the 62km Scenic Trail and the classic 105 Trail.
-This one is very popular, as it is also a Western States 100 qualifying race.
+They offer various distances, this year a 12.5 km City Trail, the 30 km Scenic Light Trail (that I did), the 42 km Marathon trail, the 62 km Scenic trail and the classic 105 km trail.
+This last one is very popular, as it is also a Western States 100 and UTMB qualifying race.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.